 This introductory course is designed to help students develop the basic skills necessary for double-entry accounting as well as obtain a basic understanding of a business’s financial operation.
 The course covers the entire accounting cycle for a service business organized as a proprietorship and a merchandising partnership.
 Students will learn to use the general ledger, journals and subsidiary ledgers.
-Note: This course can be taken multiple times for advanced study of subject.

 PRINCIPLES OF BUSINESS (BU9009) 1.0 credit

 Students will learn basic business terminology and functions used in business.
 Topics include an overview of various aspects of world economies and the economic interdependency of countries.
 Included are a study of banking systems and the relationships of business to government, labor, and international trade.
 Preparation and exploration are included for further education as college business majors and /or for post-high school careers in the business community.
 Students experience many facets of the world of work through the use of guest speakers, field trips and simulations.

 Students will explore the history, career component and real-life application of business law.
 Areas of legal focus are civil, criminal, contract, landlord-tenant, employment, and consumer law.
 Through classroom discussion and the study of legal cases, students will strive to develop their own critical thinking process and make informed decisions as consumers and productive citizens.
 This course may utilize field trips and guest speakers as a means of exploring legal careers as it pertains to business.
 Students will exit the course having a better understanding of how business law pertains to everyday life, running their own business and make informed consumer decisions.